Jake Fraley Preview, Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.15 team ERA ranks 15th among all MLB pitching staffs.
+- The Cubs' 4.13 team ERA ranks 15th across all league pitching staffs.

-- The Cubs give up the eighth-fewest home runs in baseball (146 total, 1.1 per game).
+- Cubs pitchers combine to give up 146 home runs (1.1 per game), the fifth-fewest in baseball.

-- The righty last pitched on Sunday against the Pittsburgh Pirates, when he went seven innings, allowing one earned run while giving up three hits.
+- In his last time out on Tuesday, the right-hander went six innings against the Milwaukee Brewers, giving up four earned runs while surrendering nine hits.

-- The 26-year-old has amassed an ERA of 2.96, with 6.8 strikeouts per nine innings, in 24 games this season.
-Opponents are hitting .220 against him.
+- The 31-year-old has amassed a 5.62 ERA and 7.8 strikeouts per nine innings across 24 games this season, while allowing a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.